-Operating income increased by \$1.5 million for the first quarter of 2013 compared to the same period of 2012, primarily due to the growth in transactions processed in Germany, the U.S., and at our cadooz subsidiary, along with the operating income from ezi-pay and the impact of certain acquired intangible assets becoming fully amortized during 2012.
-These increases were partly offset by declines in revenues and transactions processed in Australia, Spain and the U.K. Operating margin was 7.7% for the first quarter of 2013 compared to 7.5% for the first quarter of 2012, while operating income per transaction remained unchanged at \$0.05 for both the first quarter of 2013 and 2012.
+Operating income increased by \$2.5 million for the second quarter and \$4.0 million for the first half of 2013 compared to the same periods of 2012, primarily due to the growth in transactions processed in Germany, in the U.S., and at our cadooz subsidiary, along with the operating income from ezi-pay and the impact of certain acquired intangible assets becoming fully amortized during 2012 and the first quarter of 2013.
+These increases were partly offset by declines in revenues and transactions processed in Australia and the U.K. and increased commission costs in Brazil.
+Operating margin was 7.1% for the second quarter and 7.4% for the first half of 2013 compared to 6.0% for the second quarter and 6.8% for the first half of 2012.
+These increases were primarily due to the increase in revenues per transaction discussed above, along with the decrease in amortization expense.
+Operating income per transaction remained unchanged at \$0.04 for both the second quarter of 2013 and 2012, while it increased to \$0.05 for the first half of 2013 from \$0.04 for the first half of 2012.